DataAlchmesit/MiniEval--pro/README.md

 ## Roadmap

-- Distinguish *unsupported* from *actively contradicting* in the score itself
+- Distinguish unsupported from actively contradicting in the score itself
+- **Relative evidence check in `adjudicate()`** — compare `existing_faithfulness`
+  against `incoming_faithfulness` directly, rather than checking incoming against a fixed threshold alone.
+Addresses the asymmetric-evidence gap documented above; not yet implemented pending a test case that actually reproduces the failure in practice.
+- **Relatedness guard in `adjudicate()`** — port the same unrelated-pairs check used in `check()` so a spurious "contradicts" label can't BLOCK an overwrite for the wrong reason.
 - Adapters for specific memory engines, driven by what real users run
 - Policy diffing - show what changed between two policy versions
 - Entity-relationship awareness beyond surface patterns